Skip to main content

 EPSDT (Early and Periodic Screening)

-A Medicaid benefit requiring comprehensive preventive health services for children under 21.
+A Medicaid benefit requiring full preventive health services for children under 21.
 Mandates specific screenings, immunizations, and developmental assessments at defined intervals with state-specific billing requirements.

 Component-Based Vaccine Administration